aliyun/terraform-provider-alicloud/website/docs/r/ram_group.html.markdown

 The following arguments are supported:

-* `name` - (Required) Name of the RAM group.
+* `name` - (Required, ForceNew) Name of the RAM group.
 This name can have a string of 1 to 64 characters, must contain only alphanumeric characters or hyphen "-", and must not begin with a hyphen.
 * `comments` - (Optional) Comment of the RAM group.
 This parameter can have a string of 1 to 128 characters.
 * `force` - (Optional) This parameter is used for resource destroy.
 Default value is `false`.